 - Observe the cuttings-size distribution at the shale shaker flow line.
 They should be coarse with a minimum amount of fine particles.
 If shaker blinding occurs with the PHPA mud in such circumstances, use a shearing device while pre-hydrating the PHPA or switch to the next-coarser screen size.

 - Watch for tight hole resulting from gauge hole or drill cuttings adhering to the wellbore when drilling with PHPA muds.
 This phenomenon often occurs only in the newly drilled hole section and clears up after the first trip through the section.
-When this situation is encountered, either pull through very slowly or break circulation to ream.
-When pulling through, watch the weight indicator to avoid pulling into a key seat; you should see a bleed down of over pull.
+When this situation is encountered, either pull-through very slowly or break circulation to ream.
+When pulling through, watch the weight indicator to avoid pulling into a key seat; you should see a bleed down of overpull.
 With a top-drive-equipped rig, trip out in the circulate/rotate mode through the new hole section.
-If tight hole across the same section persists on consecutive trips, investigate other causes.
+If a tight hole across the same section persists on consecutive trips, investigate other causes.

 - Use PHPA muds to stabilize wellbores, but be aware that unconsolidated sands and mechanically weak shales will still be susceptible to hydraulic and mechanical erosion.
 In such areas, maintain the proper yield value, use the lowest practical bit and annular hydraulics, and<monitor BHA effects and tripping practices.